 Day 5 – Srinagar to Yusmarg

 Shoaib, Lavish, and I planned this trip to Kashmir several months in advance.
-After a lot of discussions, we had decided on the month of August and missed noticing a very important thing.
+After a lot of discussions, we decided on the month of August and missed noticing a very important thing.

 Just to make sure that the trip happens in August, we actually booked our flights in May itself.
 This was done to ensure that we do not end up canceling or postponing for some reason.
 What neither of us thought at that time were the dates of Eid.